What are the differences between IoT Devices, IoT Routers, IoT Gateways and IoT Modems?

 This means that if a signal from a network provider is poor in a location or attenuated due to building conditions, or is suffering a local or national outage, then a device loaded with an IoT SIM card can hop to another network.

 To work reliably, however, it is important to select devices that can intelligently select the most appropriate network for their needed type of communications and based upon network availability.
 Gateway devices are manufactured with integrated modems which support a variety of GSM radio frequencies and protocols for certain types of mobile communications.

-It is not unknown for devices to hang onto these 2G networks, as devices will usually only switch if the 2G network signal strength (dBm) drops below a certain threshold.
+It is not unknown for devices to hang onto these 2G networks as devices will usually only switch if the 2G network signal strength (dBm) drops below certain threshold.
 This can be particularly catastrophic as the device may never have cause to try another network.
 For multi-network IoT SIM cards to work effectively, it is therfore imperative that manufacturers configure their network selection processes in consultation with IoT SIM card providers and experts.

 Multi-network IoT SIM cards deliver significant resilience over single-network SIM card performance for gateway or edge systems.
 Dual discrete-pathway multi-network IoT SIM cards, however, can also be selected for an even more resilient option.

 Where a dual SIM hardware/firmware option does exist, it is important, therefore, to test the functionality based upon a number of live-use scenarios.
 As a guide, switching core networks can take anything from 15 seconds to well over a minute.
 It is, therefore, best to only switch SIM slots under known and controlled circumstances; i.e. when a catastrophic connection failure is detected and verified by the device.

 As an alternative, Dual modem/SIM options are also available which can connect to two networks simultaneously for maximum temporal resilience.